Your port has 3 parts.

 Nothing will stick out of your skin when your port is not being used.
 This decreases your chance of infection.

 About once a month, you will need to have your port flushed to help prevent clots.
-To do this, your health care provider will use a special solution.
+To do this, your doctor will use a special solution.

 Ports can be used for a long time.
-When you no longer need your port, your health care provider will remove it.
+When you no longer need your port, your doctor will remove it.